digitalearthafrica/deafrica-sandbox-notebooks/README.md

 1. [Beginners_guide](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Beginners_guide): *Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot and interact with DEA data*

+2. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/update-readme/DCAL): *The notebooks in this folder have been transitioned from the ARDC to work on the DE Africa platform.
+They retain all the functionality of the ARDC implementations of these notebooks.*

-2. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Datasets): *Notebooks introducing DEA's satellite datasets and derived products, including how to load each dataset and any special features of the data*
+3. [Datasets](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Datasets): *Notebooks introducing DEA's satellite datasets and derived products, including how to load each dataset and any special features of the data*

-3. [Frequently_used_code](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Frequently_used_code): *A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DE Africa and open-source software*
+4. [Frequently_used_code](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Frequently_used_code): *A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DE Africa and open-source software*

-4. [Real_world_examples](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Real_world_examples): *More complex workflows demonstrating how DE Africa can be used to address real-world problems*
+5. [Real_world_examples](https://github.com/digitalearthafrica/deafrica-sandbox-notebooks/tree/master/Real_world_examples): *More complex workflows demonstrating how DE Africa can be used to address real-world problems*

 The supporting scripts and data for the notebooks are kept in the following directories: